Inside Nick Cannon’s plan to become the most powerful man in media

 “I felt like it was an opportunity to give my fellow comedians jobs, as well as a couple of hip-hop cats that I came up with who had freestyle ability,” Cannon says.
 “MTV didn’t really understand the concept off top.
 So I invested in myself and my idea, and I rented out a comedy club, promoted it, got my cameras, and we shot it.
 I cut everything together and sold it to MTV.
 And here we are 15 seasons later.”

-Wild ‘n Out premiered in 2005 and just four years later, Cannon also became chairman of Teen Nick, running the development and marketing for Nickelodeon’s teen targeted division.
+Wild ‘n Out premiered in 2005, and just four years later, Cannon became chairman of Teen Nick, running the development and marketing for Nickelodeon’s teen-targeted division.

 “That was a real job.
-People thought it was a vanity project, but that really showed me how corporate America works and it allowed me to be able to function in those spaces,” says Cannon, who left the position just last year.
+People thought it was a vanity project, but that really showed me how corporate America works, and it allowed me to be able to function in those spaces,” says Cannon, who left the position just last year.
 “I learned the difference between having a real responsibility and a real job and just collecting a check with my name on it.”

 Cannon’s foundation of learning both the performative and business sides of entertainment—at such a young age, no less—has been the fuel behind his ubiquitous presence on TV as both a host and executive producer.
 But as successful as The Masked Singer has been and for all the buzz behind E!
 Celebrity Call Center, neither are of Cannon’s invention.
 They’re both U.S. versions of popular shows from South Korea and the U.K., respectively.
 Even with Wild ‘n Out, where Cannon is both the creator and host, the show’s appeal largely rests on the rotating ensemble of musicians and comedians.

-Note: Editor’s note: This story was written and scheduled to be published prior to the emergence of a video in which Nick Cannon shared antisemitic views on an episode of “Cannon’s Class,” his YouTube talk show.
-The video was filmed last year, but came to light over the weekend.
-We learned of the controversy after this article had been published, as well as Cannon’s history of praising antisemite Louis Farrakhan.
-On Monday afternoon, Cannon spoke again with Fast Company about his comments, and that conversation is here.